-In the same way keeping up with the internet is key to your success, so is maintaining an adaptive data strategy.
+In the same way keeping up with the internet is key to your success, so is maintaining an adaptive and sustainable data strategy.
 If you consider data to be the commodity of the internet, it’s essential to have a positive and value driven relationship with those who create it.

 The current data environment is imbalanced.
 Controlled by few, contributed by everyone.
 It is an exploitative model.
 It is an inefficient model.
 A model which needs to evolve.

 I often compare it to the way in which serfdom was built in feudal societies when land ownership was first introduced, where the Crown and a select few, dominated and controlled the profits from agricultural production.
 While the serf maintained access to the land they needed, they did not receive any value from the yield of their labour, simply access to the farming way of life.

 “Power corrupts; absolute power corrupts absolutely” Lord Acton (1834–1902)

 Now swap the serf with the modern individual, the digital nomad, consider the beginning of land ownership to be similar to every single digital platform and app you’ve used since the creation of the internet.
 In the same way serfdom progressed into more effective free market structures thanks to technology and innovation so will the current data landscape evolve into a more efficient, rewarding and competitive ecosystem.

 We currently have the technology for this to happen.
 It will be a system which can immediately provide value to the individual who produces the data, and in turn better insights to the businesses utilising that data to improve their goods and services.
 One which can foster a stronger, more personal and purposeful relationship between the consumer and the business.